Sorry, you need to enable JavaScript to visit this website.

 Bookmark and Share

-Join the Office of the State Superintendent of Education (OSSE) and the Division of Health & Wellness this May as we celebrate Food Allergy Awareness Week from May 14-20.
-During this week, we will launch a campaign to celebrate, educate and raise awareness about food allergies and anaphylaxis.
+Join the Office of the State Superintendent of Education (OSSE) and the Division of Health & Wellness this May as we celebrate Food Allergy Awareness Week from May 12-18.
+During this week, we will celebrate, educate and raise awareness about food allergies and anaphylaxis.
 Each day, we will feature different themes and engagement opportunities.

 We all play an important role in creating and maintaining a healthy, safe, and inclusive learning environment for students with food allergies.
 We encourage everyone in the school community to join us!
 By everyone, we mean everyone: school administrators, teachers, educational aides, health suite personnel, mental health professionals, food service staff, facilities/custodial staff, students and families.